Book Title: The 5th Wave

-This book freaked me out with it's intensity, but I did have a few issues with the flow of the story.
-The random switching between Cassie's and Ben's head would throw me off, because I didn't know it was happening until a few paragraphs into a new chapter and then I would have to reread those first few paragraphs once I knew whose head I was in.
+This book freaked me out with its intensity, but I did have a few issues with the flow of the story.
+The random switching between Cassie's and Ben's head would throw me off because I didn't know it was happening until a few paragraphs into a new chapter and then I would have to reread those first few paragraphs once I knew whose head I was in.
 Also, sometimes the inner dialogue going on in their heads would switch from past experiences to present experiences, back and forth, within one breath; and leave me confused.
-I did get use to it eventually and it become easier to keep up then.
-I decided to listen to 2nd book on Audio, to see if it would clear up those issues.
+I did get used to it eventually and it becomes easier to keep up then.
+I decided to listen to the 2nd book on Audio, to see if it would clear up those issues.

 I'll end with this quote because it's a good one...

 “We’re here, and then we’re gone, and it’s not about the time we’re here, but what we do with the time.”